diegosdantonio/diego-sdantonio/content/home/accomplishments.md

   date_end = ""
   description = """

-  The MathWorks Minidrone Competitions was introduce participants in to Model-Based Design using Simulink.
-The participants was design a line follower algorithm for a minidrone.
+  The MathWorks Minidrone Competitions pretended to introduce participants into Model-Based Design using Simulink.
+The participants had to design a line follower algorithm for a minidrone.
 The competition consisted of two rounds.
-Teams that qualify from Round 1 was be invited to the Round 2 event hosted by MathWorks.
+Teams that passed from Round 1 were invited to participate in Round 2.
+This competition was hosted by MathWorks.

-- Round 1 Simulation Round: Design algorithms virtually using Simulink.
+- Round 1 Simulation: Design of virtual algorithms by using Simulink.
-- Round 2 Simulation and Hardware Deployment Round: Deploy the algorithm on a Parrot minidrone when shortlisted.
+- Round 2 Simulation and Hardware Deployment: Deployment of the algorithm designed in round 1, on a Parrot minidrone.
   """

 [[item]]